AroliSG/neutralinojs-reactjs-with-ts-template/README.md

 Runs the update command for Neutralino
 You can learn more [Neutralinojs](https://neutralino.js.org/docs/).

+### `yarn build`

+Builds the website for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn start`

 Runs the wwebsite and neutralinojs app in a single terminal with hot reload \